-His main research interests are in epistemology, the philosophy of logic, and the philosophy of language.
-He is interested in vagueness, the liar paradox, indeterminacy, skepticism, knowledge, truth, assertion, context, relativism, time, conceptual engineering, and the open future.
+His main research interests are in epistemology, the philosophy of logic, the philosophy of language, metaphilosophy, and mental illness.
+He is interested in the nature of paradox, vagueness, the liar paradox, indeterminacy, skepticism, knowledge, truth, assertion, context, relativism, time, conceptual engineering, neutralism, and the open future.

 For 2003-4, he was an Arché Research Fellow in the AHRC Project Vagueness: Its Nature and Logic.
 In 2007-8, he was a Research Fellow in the ARC Epistemic Warrant Project, Australian National University.
 From 2009-11, he was a Research Fellow at the Centre for Time, University of Sydney.
 He was a network member for Perspectival Thoughts and Facts (PETAF), 2010-13.
 He was also the UConn Distinguished Visiting Professor for 2010.
 He was the co-investigator (with Crispin Wright) for the Leverhulme Project Relativism and Rational Tolerance, University of Aberdeen, 2014-15.
 Patrick was a visiting research fellow at ConceptLab, University of Oslo, April 23rd – July 2nd 2017, and for April – July 2018.
 He was a member of the LOGOS Project Fallibility, Rational Belief, and Knowledge, (FARBEK), University of Barcelona, 2014-18.

 He is also the PhilPapers editor for Truth.